derrickyebs/Traffic-Volume-Prediction/README.md

 | RMSE | 1590 vehicles/hr | 1030 vehicles/hr |
 | MAE | 1373 vehicles/hr | 798 vehicles/hr |

-Adding `hour_squared` as a polynomial feature improved R² from 0.36 to 0.73 — the model now explains 73% of the variation in hourly traffic volume.
+Adding `hour_squared` as a polynomial feature improved R² from 0.36 to 0.73.
+The model now explains 73% of the variation in hourly traffic volume.